 If iBeacon monitoring is enabled in your enviroment, Self Service is the component that detects when a mobile device enters or exits an iBeacon region.

-Note: To use Self Service on a device with iOS 11 or later, you must install Self Service 9.101.0 or later.
+Note: For manual installations, devices with iOS 11 or later must use Self Service 9.101.0 or later.
 Earlier versions of Self Service will not work on devices with iOS 11 or later.

 Configuring the Jamf Self Service for iOS Settings